SQream/sqream_docs/feature_guides/concurrency_and_locks.rst

 Concurrency and Locks
 ***********************

-Locks are used in SQream DB to provide consistency when there are multiple concurrent transactions updating the database.
+Locks are used in BLUE to provide consistency when there are multiple concurrent transactions updating the database.

 Read only transactions are never blocked, and never block anything.
 Even if you drop a database while concurrently running a query on it, both will succeed correctly (as long as the query starts running before the drop database commits).